 Service Desk Agents

-With service requests, and incidents all in a single location, service desk agents can quickly respond to tickets or easily transfer to another group if needed for resolution.
+With service requests, incidents, and problems all in a single location, service desk agents can quickly respond to tickets or easily transfer to another group if needed for resolution.

 Executives can quickly see the level of service requests, incidents, trends in specific issues or ticket classification types, the channels by which tickets are coming in, ticket response times, volume, and other drivers of customer satisfaction.